 This fund is generated from the estate of a former member of staff, Sid Bradbeer.
 The fund is designated to support students for a range of educational activities.
 Full details are included in the policy and application form which can be found using the following link :

 The School receives a finite allocation directly from Central Government in order to support students aged 16-19 (Year 12 and Year 13 only).
 The criteria are set nationally but the fund is administered by the School and an application is required on behalf of the student for EACH year.
 The funds are held by the School on account and the School purchases items that meet the criteria in the policy (in much the same way as the Pupil Premium account for Year 7 to Year 11 students).

-Full details are included in the policy which which can be found using the following link: 16-19 Bursary Fund Policy.
-The application form can be found using this link: 16-19 Bursary Fund Application Form.
+Full details are included in the policy and application form which which can be found using the following link:

 If you find yourself in challenging financial circumstances, it may be helpful to check if you are receiving all the welfare benefits to which you are entitled.
 The Citizens Advice Bureau (CAB) provide a range of advice services on welfare benefits, money and credit problems, employment etc – click here for the CAB Devon website.